 - Composite ACT Plus Writing score of at least 22 and a minimum 19 in Combined English/Writing; or a composite (mathematics and critical reading) SAT score of 1030 and a minimum 450 in writing.

-- The official score report cannot be more than ten years old at the time of application and submission to ISBE.
+- The official score report cannot be more than 10 years old at the time of application and submission to ISBE.

 If you wish to apply for admission to the DePaul College of Education using an ACT/SAT score, you must complete the steps indicated below for your intended program of study:

 Take the Online Diagnostic Practice Test.
-The practice test web page also includes a tutorial on how to navigate through the practice test, how the test is scored, and correct answer explanations for the multiple-choice questions.
+The practice test also includes a tutorial on how to navigate through the practice test, how the test is scored and correct answer explanations for the multiple-choice questions.

 Use mymath.com.
 This math-specific online program offers a basic skill pretest, along with video tutorials to review weak areas, and a basic skills post test.